zannLeft/zannLeft.github.io/README.md

 ## 🎓 **University Projects**

 **Mars Citizen**
-A project from the 3rd assignment of the Object-Oriented Software (OIS) course (2021/2022).
+A project from the 3rd assignment of the Introduction to Information Systems (OIS) course (2021/2022).
 [Explore Mars Citizen](https://ois-2021-2022.github.io/DN3-zannleft/)

 ---